fatemerhmi/MTLV/README.md

 `python3 src/main.py run --config src/mtl/config/openI_singlehead.yml --gpu-id 1`

 ### Model configuration:
-Download any of the bioBERT versions bellow and locate them in `\model_wieghts` directory.
+Download any of the [BioBERT](https://github.com/dmis-lab/biobert) versions bellow and locate them in `\model_wieghts` directory.
 Then run the script.sh script that is already located in `\model_wieghts` to convert the tensorflow weights to pytorch weights.
 After running this script, pytorch_model.bin is added to the same directory and the library will automatically use it when the model name is indicated in config files.

 Example:
 ```